-This easy slow cooker lentil soup is made with simple pantry ingredients like green lentils, celery, carrot and makes a wonderfully filling and hearty vegetarian dump and go slow cooker meal!
+This easy slow cooker lentil soup is made with simple pantry ingredients like brown or green lentils, celery, carrot and makes a wonderfully filling and hearty vegetarian dump and go slow cooker meal!
 Simple stovetop and Instant Pot instructions provided, too.

 white bowl of crockpot lentil soup with fresh herbs and crusty bread on the side